 Update as of 5.15.2019: STAR WARS producer J.J.
 Abrams and director Jordan Peele (US, GET OUT) also announced that they will oppose the “heartbeat bill” like the aforementioned production companies.
 However, the two filmmakers plan to do so by donating 100% of profits from their upcoming HBO series LOVECRAFT COUNTRY, in support of abortion.
 In a joint statement, the pair said, “In a few weeks we start shooting our new show, LOVECRAFT COUNTY, and will do so standing shoulder to shoulder with the women of Georgia.”

 For more news as this progress, keep checking back to Moviegudie.org and like Movieguide® on Facebook here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!